alierenak/alierenak/README.md

 I am Ali Eren Ak, a senior **Computer Science and Engineering** student at **Sabanci University**, **Turkey**.
 I pursue multi-disciplinary undergraduate degree which helped me to understand the world from a broad perspective.
 I have a huge interest in **Computer Science** and **Mathematics**, and I am especially enthusiastic about **Deep Learning** and **Natural Language Processing**.

 # Currently
+- Working as a Data Science Intern at [John Snow Labs](http://github.com/johnSnowLabs/) 💻
-- Training models that understand human language using pytorch ⚡
+- Training models that understand human language using pytorch and [SparkNLP](https://github.com/JohnSnowLabs/spark-nlp) 💪
 - Focusing on my graduate project about **Real-time Super Computer Monitoring** 📚
 - Learning web3 and digital-twin concepts 🌱
 - Drumming when not coding 🥁